• Loading stock data...

 “Even though this isn’t the ending we wanted, we’re grateful for the decades we spent devoting our time to the Lakers and for the relationships and experiences that shaped us.
 The franchise will always be part of who we are,” the statement read.

-Their father, Jerry Buss, bought the Lakers, Kings, and Los Angeles Forum for $67.5 million in 1979.
+Their father, Jerry Buss, bought the Lakers, Los Angeles Kings, and Los Angeles Forum for $67.5 million in 1979.
 Their sister Jeanie Buss, 64, has been governor since her father died in 2013.
 Walter’s acquisition, first announced in June, valued the Lakers at a record $10 billion, surpassing the $6.1 billion sale of the Celtics to a group led by Bill Chisholm announced last spring.

-In a separate statement to ESPN, Jess Buss said, “… Jeanie has effectively kept herself in place with her siblings fired.”
+In a separate statement to ESPN, Jesse Buss said, “Jeanie has effectively kept herself in place with her siblings fired.”

 Walter and Boehly also co-own the Dodgers, who have won the last two World Series.
 In addition to the Lakers and Dodgers, Walter and Boehly’s sports portfolio includes Premier League soccer club Chelsea and the WNBA’s Sparks.

-Led by Luka Dončić, the Lakers are off to a hot start with an 11-4 record this season despite LeBron James having only played one game—he returned to action Tuesday after missing the first 14 games due to sciatica.
-The Lakers are 8-2 since Walter’s acquisition closed.
+Led by Luka Dončić, the Lakers are off to a hot start with an 11–4 record this season despite LeBron James having played only one game—he returned to action Tuesday after missing the first 14 games due to sciatica.
+The Lakers are 8–2 since Walter’s acquisition closed.

 In late September, Joey and Jesse Buss announced the launch of their own investment firm, Buss Sports Capital.
 The firm will invest across the “global sports ecosystem.”